Welcome to the VA Handbook!

 You spend over half of your life at work and I firmly believe that if you don’t love what you do, aren’t valued, appreciated, paid well, and professionally fulfilled, then it’s a life half lived.

-So my goal is to try and educate, support, and encourage (okay, sometimes cajole) you into finding out whether freelance life is for you.
+This is why I’ve made it my personal mission to try and educate, support, and encourage (okay, sometimes cajole) you into finding out whether freelance life is for you.

 Because there are no rules anymore.

-As long as you can pay your rent and eat, there’s no reason you can’t do what you want, when you want, where you want and for whoever you want.
-Millions of people live like this and there’s absolutely no reason why you can’t too.
+As long as you can pay your rent and eat, there’s no reason you can’t do what you want when you want, where you want and for whoever you want.
+Millions of people live this way and there’s absolutely no reason why you can’t too.

 You just need to know where to start.